CaptainCodeman/rdx-model/readme.md

 ### createModel

-What about the models that are imported?
-That's really where all the action is so let's focus on those.
+So what about the models that are imported?
+That's really where all the 'action' is or actions _are_, it's a Redux pun see ... oh, nevermind, anyway let's focus on those.
 All the models are in a separate `/models` module which simply re-exports and names the individual state branches.
 This makes it easy to manage as the state in your app grows.

 store/models/index.ts
 ```ts